astronomer/airflow-guides/guides/airflow-datasets.md

 There are a couple of things to keep in mind when working with datasets:

-- Datasets can only be used by DAGs in the *same* Airflow environment.
+- Datasets can only be used by DAGs in the same Airflow environment.
-- For now, Airflow only monitors datasets within the context of DAGs and tasks.
-It does not monitor updates to datasets within an external system that occur outside of Airflow.
+- Airflow monitors datasets only within the context of DAGs and tasks.
+It does not monitor updates to datasets that occur outside of Airflow.
-- Consumer DAGs that are scheduled on a dataset will be triggered every time that dataset is updated.
-For example, if `DAG1` and `DAG2` both produce `dataset_a`, a consumer DAG of `dataset_a` will run *both* when `DAG1` completes and when `DAG2` completes.
+- Consumer DAGs that are scheduled on a dataset are triggered every time that dataset is updated.
+For example, if `DAG1` and `DAG2` both produce `dataset_a`, a consumer DAG of `dataset_a` runs twice: First when `DAG1` completes, and again when `DAG2` completes.
-- Consumer DAGs scheduled on a dataset will be triggered as soon as the first *task* with that dataset as an outlet finishes, even if there are downstream tasks in the producer DAG that also operate on the dataset.
+- Consumer DAGs scheduled on a dataset are triggered as soon as the first *task* with that dataset as an outlet finishes, even if there are downstream tasks in the producer DAG that also operate on the dataset.

 LINK HERE TO AIRFLOW DOCS